murawew64/Simple-Neural-Networks/README.md

 Contains input, output and hiddens (as much as you like) layers, but use linear function unlike previous layers in output.
-Prevoius layers use sigmoid activation function.
+Previous layers use sigmoid activation function.

 ## Simple Neural Network